Rachel-Freeland/reading-notes/Code301-Notes/Reading_4.md

   if (x === y)? console.log(true) : console.log(false);
   ```

-## Things I want to know more about:
+## Things I want to know more about